TokenMarketNet/walletconnect-wizard/README.md

 # WalletConnect Wizard

-This is a web component to integrate WalletConnect token and cryptocurrency wallets to your service easily.
+This is a web component to integrate [WalletConnect](https://www.myetherwallet.com/) token and cryptocurrency wallets to your service easily.
+We believe that separating the concerns of services and value storages increases security and privacy of services.
+However this so called Web3 principle is also a novel concept to users and a lot of education in this area is needed.
+WalletConnect Wizard component is designed to provide a smooth user experience for helping users to install, start using, confirm transactions and see their tokens in their third party wallets.

+We support different kind of wallet mechanisms (see below), though the emphasis is on WalletConnect wallets as they are more secure due to running on a separate hardened mobile device.

 # Goals